khinsen/MMTK/Doc/mmtk.rst

 MMTK comes with database entries for many common objects (water, amino acids, etc.).
-For other objects you will have to write the definitions yourself. as described in the section on the :ref:`database`.
+For other objects you will have to write the definitions yourself. as described in the section :ref:`database`.

 Force fields
 ============